Estimated reading time: 9 minutes

 So, the same way the controller sends instructions on the direction to follow, how high to fly, or anything else it’s designed to do, it sends instructions on what the drone will do with the camera.

-So, to effectively use a drone camera, you need to have some drone flying skills and some photography skills.
+So, to effectively use a drone camera, you have to have some drone flying skills and some photography skills.

 How Does Video Transmission From the Drone to Controller Work?